cerner/fhir.cerner.com/content/millennium/r4/clinical/summary/procedure.md

 ## Overview

 The Procedure resource returns medical and surgical procedures performed on or for a patient during their lifetime.
-Historical procedures, as well as procedures recorded during a specific visit, are returned.
-Surgical procedures from finalized surgical cases will be returned as free text procedures, if the solution has been configured to write procedures from finalized cases to Procedure History.
+Historical procedures and procedures recorded during a specific visit are returned.
+Surgical procedures from finalized surgical cases are returned as free-text procedures if the product is configured to write procedures from finalized cases to procedure history.

-* The following [HL7® FHIR® US Core Implementation Guide STU 4.0.0](https://hl7.org/fhir/us/core/STU4/) Profiles are supported by this resource:
+* This resource supports the following [HL7 FHIR US Core Implementation Guide STU 4.0.0](https://hl7.org/fhir/us/core/STU4/) profiles:
   * [US Core Procedure Profile](https://hl7.org/fhir/us/core/STU4/StructureDefinition-us-core-procedure.html)

 The following fields are returned if valued: